umaranis/TaskScheduler/README.md

 #Notes

-- TaskSchedular is has a tolerance of 1 second by default, that is, if a task is due within a second, it will execute it right away.
+- TaskSchedular has a tolerance of 1 second by default, that is, if a task is due within a second, it will execute it right away.
-- Tasks could be added to scheduler before starting it.
+- Tasks can be added to scheduler before starting it.
 Once the scheduler is started, any overdue task will be executed immediately.